stepanmk/memovision/README.md

 ## Current state

 Keep in mind that this is a work in progress.
-First official version should be released in January 2024.
+The first official version should be released in January 2024.
+More information will be added soon.

 Modules:
 - Track manager